clement-sciascia/docs/pages/cloud/dedicated/network_ipv6/guide.en-gb.md

 ---
-title: 'Configuring IPv6 on dedicated servers'
+title: Configuring IPv6 on dedicated servers
 slug: network-ipv6
 excerpt: 'This guide explains how to configure IPv6 addresses on our infrastructure.'
-section: 'Network Management'
+section: Network Management
 ---

 **Last updated 24th April 2019**